GANitak/GANit/README.md

 Here we are

 Building a website with Hugo
-It's gonna be funny to struggle with Git commands and Hugo settings !
+Let it be time before this website appear, we shall see it open it's gates soon!
-Let's go
+Let's go have some fun!